Design Technology

 Our Intent

-Design technology prepares children to deal with the world’s rapidly changing situations and enables children to use, develop and combine a wide range of essential life skills.
+Design and Technology prepares children to deal with the world’s rapidly changing situations and enable children to use, develop and combine a wide range of essential life skills.
 It encourages children to become healthy, independent and creative problem solvers.
 This understanding allows them to reflect and evaluate present and past design and technology.
 Combined together, children become confident and informed consumers, potential innovators and rounded members of the public.

-At Old Clee Primary Academy, we aim to deliver an engaging, practical and imaginative Design and Technology curriculum which encompasses practical skills, understanding and a secure development of life skills.
-With the skills taught and developed through our curriculum, we intend to encourage children to be creative thinkers with an ability to examine designs and refine these further.
+At Old Clee Primary Academy, we aim to deliver an engaging, practical and imaginative Design and Technology curriculum which encompasses practical skills, understanding and secure development of life skills.
+With the skills taught and developed through our curriculum, we intend to encourage children to be creative thinkers with the ability to examine designs and refine these further.
 Through the study of Design and Technology, children will learn to work collaboratively in a team and become articulate speakers, who can communicate their ideas clearly.
 The curriculum will provide them with opportunities to think innovatively and inquisitively.
 Design Technology is delivered as a discrete subject which is interleaved across the year to embed essential skills through retrieval practice and application.
-Through our curriculum, cross curricular links will be identified and made meaningful in appropriate contexts for children to explore.
-Additionally, every other year, children will have the opportunity to take part in an Enterprise event, which encompasses all elements of our Design and Technology curriculum, as children are encouraged to design purposeful products to be sold at a profit.
+Through our curriculum, cross-curricular links will be identified and made meaningful in appropriate contexts for children to explore.

 Implementation: